Angelina Jolie Isn’t Dating Rich Businessmen Now That She’s Officially Single, Despite Tabloid Report

 “There is definitely less drama,” the insider said.

-Angelina Jolie filed for divorce in 2016, claiming that “irreconcilable differences” for the split, TMZ reported.
-Sources told TMZ, that Jolie was upset about Pitt’s parenting decisions and that this triggered her filing.
-Other insiders claimed that Pitt had an anger management problem and that Jolie was concerned about his alleged accessive alcohol and marijuana use.
+Angelina Jolie filed for divorce in 2016, claiming “irreconcilable differences” for the split, TMZ reported.
+Sources told TMZ that Jolie was upset about Pitt’s parenting decisions and that triggered her filing.
+Other insiders claimed that Pitt had an anger management problem and that Jolie was concerned about his alleged excessive alcohol and marijuana use.
 She was reportedly concerned that his behavior could be a threat to their children.

 In September 2016, multiple news outlets reported that Brad Pitt was being investigated by the LAPD and L.A.
 County Dept. of Children and Family Services after he allegedly became verbally and physically abusive with his children on a private flight.
 He was reportedly inebriated on the plane and continued behaving erratically after they landed.
 TMZ also reported that there were claims that he attempted to leave the scene of his purported misbehavior via a fuel truck.
-He was eventually cleared in the abuse investigation, Vanity Fair.
+He was eventually cleared in the abuse investigation, Vanity Fair reported.

 But in a subsequent interview with GQ Style, he admitted to using alcohol and weed in the past to numb his feelings.